DietCoach2024/appendix/README.md

-# Appendix for CHI submission
+# Appendix for DietCoach submission

-This appendix contains materials for our CHI submission "DietCoach: Development and Dietitian Evaluation of a Digital Dietary Counseling Platform".
+This appendix contains materials for our submission "DietCoach: Design, Development, and Expert Evaluation of a Digital Dietary Counseling Platform".

 It contains: